The Irish are indeed a very interesting lot of people, and even more pleasing than the culture itself are Irish dog names.

 The idea primarily belongs to Celtic folklore and can best be understood as a goblin.

-Usually, the name is used for female Irish dogs, but it can also be applicable to a male dog.
+Usually, the name is used for female Irish dogs, but it can also apply to a male dog.

 It is definitely best suited for dogs that are tiny or small in size, like the Irish Terrier.